imayush-chauhan/flutter_image_detection/README.md

 # flutter_image_detection

-Image Detection Using Google Vision Api
+Image Detection Using Google Vision Api,

+Enable Google Vision API in Google cloud and use the key provided in code

 <img src="screenshot/1.png" width="350" height="622">